jundalisay/spblist/content/en/research/mao/quotations/chapter-11.md

 Haven't we come across enough persons of this type?
 Those who simply follow the old routine invariably underestimate the people's enthusiasm.
 Let something new appear and they always disapprove and rush to oppose it.

 Afterwards, they have to admit defeat and do a little self-criticism.
 But the next time something new appears, they go through the same process all over again.

 This is their pattern of behaviour in regard to anything and everything new.
 Such people are always passive, always fail to move forward at the critical moment, and always have to be given a shove in the back before they move a step.

 <cite>Introductory note to "This Township Went Co-operative in Two Years" (1955), The Socialist Upsurge in China's Countryside, Chinese ed., Vol. II.</cite>

 For over 20 years our Party has carried on mass work every day, and for the past dozen years it has talked about the mass line every day.
 We have always maintained that the revolution must rely on the masses of the people, on everybody's taking a hand, and have opposed relying merely on a few persons issuing orders.

-The mass line, however, is still not being thoroughly carried out in the work of some comrades; they still rely solely on a handful of people working in solitude.
+The mass line, however, is still not being thoroughly carried out in the work of some comrades.
+- They still rely solely on a handful of people working in solitude.

 One reason is that, whatever they do, they are always reluctant to explain it to the people they lead and that they do not understand why or how to give play to the initiative and creative energy of those they lead.

 Subjectively, they too want everyone to take a hand in the work, but they do not let other people know what is to be done or how to do it.

 That being the case, how can everyone be expected to get moving and howcan anything be done well?
 To solve this problem the basic thing is, of course, to carry out ideological education on the mass line, but at the same time we must teach these comrades many concrete methods of work.

-"A Talk to the Editorial Staff of the Shansi-Suiyuan Daily" (April 2, 1948), Selected Works, Vol. IV, pp. 241-42.*
+<cite>A Talk to the Editorial Staff of the Shansi-Suiyuan Daily" (April 2, 1948), Selected Works, Vol. IV, pp. 241-42.*</cite>

-24 years of experience tell us that the right task, policy and style of work invariably conform with the demands of the masses at a given time and place and invariably strengthen our ties with the masses, and the wrong task, policy and style of work invariably disagree with the demands of the masses at a given time and place and invariably alienate us from the masses.
-The reason why such evils as dogmatism, empiricism, commandism, tailism, sectarianism, bureaucracy and an arrogant attitude in work are definitely harmful and intolerable, and why anyone suffering from these maladies must overcome them, is that they alienate us from the masses.
+24 years of experience tell us that:
+- the right task, policy and style of work
+  - conforms with the demands of the masses at a given time and place
+  - strengthens our ties with the masses
+- the wrong task, policy and style of work
+  - disagree with the demands of the masses at a given time and place
+  - alienate us from the masses.*

+{{< n n="This is why it is important to detect the metaphysical wave of the people.
+This can be done by getting the total wave and then applying a Fourier transform" >}}

+The following evils alienate us from the masses:
+- dogmatism
+- empiricism
+- commandism
+- tailism
+- sectarianism
+- bureaucracy and an arrogant attitude in work

+These are harmful and intolerable.
+Anyone suffering from these maladies must overcome them.

 {{< cite >}}
 "On Coalition Government" (April 24, 1945), Selected Works, Vol. III, p.
 315.
 {{< /cite >}}

 To link oneself with the masses, one must act in accordance with the needs and wishes of the masses.

 All work done for the masses must start from their needs and not from the desire of any individual, however well-intentioned.

 It often happens that objectively the masses need a certain change, but subjectively they are not yet conscious of the need, not yet willing or determined to make the change.
 In such cases, we should wait patiently.

 We should not make the change until, through our work, most of the masses have become conscious of the need and are willing and determined to carry it out.

 Otherwise we shall isolate ourselves from the masses.
-Unless they are conscious and willing, any kind of work that requires their participation will turn out to be a mere formality and will fail… There are two principles here:
+Unless they are conscious and willing, any kind of work that requires their participation will turn out to be a mere formality and will fail…

+There are 2 principles here:

-one is the actual needs of the masses rather than what we fancy they need, and the other is the wishes of the masses, who must make up their own minds instead of our making up their minds for them.
+1. The actual needs of the masses rather than what we fancy they need
+2. The wishes of the masses, who must make up their own minds instead of our making up their minds for them.*

+{{< n n="To Adam Smith, these make up the effective and absolute demand respectively ">}}

 {{< cite >}}
 "The United Front in Cultural Work" (October 30, 1944), Selected Works, Vol. III, pp. 236-37.*
 {{< /cite >}}

-Our congress should call upon the whole Party to be vigilant and to see that no comrade at any post is divorced from the masses.
-It should teach every comrade to love the people and listen attentively to the voice of the masses; to identify himself with the masses wherever he goes and, instead of standingabove them, to immerse himself among them; and, according to their present level, to awaken them or raise their political consciousness and help them gradually to organize themselves voluntarily and to set going all essential struggles permitted by the internal and external circumstances of the given time and place.
+Our congress should call on the whole Party:
+- to be vigilant
+- to see that no comrade at any post is divorced from the masses.
+- to teach every comrade to love the people and listen attentively to the voice of the masses
+- to identify each comrade with the masses wherever he goes and, instead of standing above them
+- to immerse himself among them
+- to awaken them or raise their political consciousness and help them gradually to organize themselves voluntarily
+- to set going all essential struggles permitted by the internal and external circumstances of the given time and place.

 {{< cite >}}
 "On Coalition Government" (April 24, 1945), Selected Works, Vol. III, pp. 315-16.